![]() | Application Development | ![]() |

 SELECT * FROM titles WHERE title_id = ::title_num

-.
+DBMS WITH CURSOR abc EXECUTE USING title_numSQL SELECT statement, you can modify its behavior by using additional DBMS commands These commands include ALIAS, CATQUERY which can be used with FORMAT, COLUMN_NAMES, OCCUR, START, and UNIQUE.
 Refer to Chapter 11, "DBMS Statements and Commands," in the Programming Guide for more information about each command.
 These settings are not lost when a cursor is redeclared, but only when the cursor is closed.
 A cursor cannot be redeclared for a different connection.

 Using Cursors in the Transaction Manager

-event, the variable @tm_sel_cursor contains the name of the select cursor.
+TM_GET_SEL_CURSOR event, the variable @tm_sel_cursor contains the name of the select cursor.
 Using this variable, you can write a transaction event function to declare the cursor and to execute any additional processing.
 Then, subsequent transaction events attach the SQL statement by redeclaring the cursor.

-event function declares the cursor and sets a variable to hold select results with the DBMS CATQUERY command.
-Then, if you choose the VIEW or SELECT command in the transaction manager, this event function is called and is followed by the transaction events that redeclare and execute the cursor with the applicable SQL statement, writing the select results to the title_all
+make_cursor event function declares the cursor and sets a variable to hold select results with the DBMS CATQUERY command.
+Then, if you choose the VIEW or SELECT command in the transaction manager, this event function is called and is followed by the transaction events that redeclare and execute the cursor with the applicable SQL statement, writing the select results to the title_all variable.

 proc make_cursor (event)